skacem/skacem.github.io/_posts/2021-10-25-Customer-Segmentation-BA2.md

 Due to the presence of some extreme outliers, it is preferable to use the median here.
 50% of all transactions are between \$5 and \$30.

 This was a small overview of how to conduct an exploratory data analysis.
 Usually, at this stage of analysis, we develop hypotheses that we want to test later, especially with respect to ambiguous relationships such as finding out if it involves correlation or causation.
-Therefore, it is best to spend a little more time exploring the data.
+Therefore, it is best to spend a little more time exploring your dataset.

 Lets now move on to customer segmentation.